Guanacaste Airport Transportation

 • Ideal for: Confident drivers, those planning extensive exploration, travelers seeking autonomy, or those staying in more remote villas where other transport is limited.

-5. Public Buses: The Shoestring Budget Option (Generally Not Recommended for First-Timers with Luggage)
+Public Buses: The Shoestring Budget Option

 • What it is: Costa Rica’s local bus system.